ssmirr/appdev-chapters/adding-routes.md

 ### Addendum: Custom Controller Files

 We don't have to put all of our actions within the default `ApplicationController` file that comes included with any Rails app; we can add our own controllers, if we want to organize things a bit more.
+With an app of any non-trivial size, you'll end up with hundreds of actions, and it can get unwieldy to put them all in one gigantic `application_controller.rb`.

-Suppose changed our route for `/rock` to this:
+Instead, we can change our route for `/rock` to this:

 ```ruby
 match("/rock", { :controller => "game", :action => "play_rock", :via => "get" })